zhinst/zhinst-labber/docs/source/first_steps/quickstart.rst

 Preparation
 -----------

-Before you can spin up zhinst-labber LabOne® needs to be installed and running.
+Before using zhinst-labber, LabOne® needs to be installed and running.
 For a complete reference see the dedicated `user manual <http://docs.zhinst.com/>`_ page for your instrument(s).

-Before you continue make sure a LabOne® data server is running in your network and all of your devices are visible.
+Before continuing, make sure a LabOne® data server is running in your network and all of your devices are visible.

 Generate Instrument driver
 ---------------------------

-zhinst-labber does not ship with predefined Instrument drivers.
+zhinst-labber does not include predefined Instrument drivers.
 Instead the command line can be used to generate a custom Instrument driver for all Zurich Instrument devices.
 This has the benefit that one does not need to pay any attention to the correct version or options.